It's up!

 - https://maximeheckel.com/

-My goals for a refresh were three-fold:
+My goals for a refresh were threefold:

 - Refocus the site toward professional experiences, posts, and demos.

-- Revamp the site's look & feel.
+- Revamp the site's look and feel.

-Overall, the implementation was pleasantly straightforward.
+Overall, the implementation was pleasant and straightforward.

 Some interesting moments included: